mmreko/myblog/content/posts/day-17.md

 Finally, _React_ can work well with any technology stack, without the need to modify the existing code.
 With the help of _Node.js_, it can also render on the server, while _React Native_ can be used for mobile applications - regardless of the operating system they run on.

 All in all, I can say that this backend engineer is starting to _love_ the frontend in ways I thought were imposible - all thanks to _React_.
+It was so much fun playing around with components and seeing how they change and communicate with each other, that I completely forgot about my frustrations with CSS.
 I am not sure I will ever completely switch gears to the frontend, but I definitely feel more complete as an engineer and software crafter, now that I learned this technology.
 Not that my word would mean much, and not that others haven't said so before, but I wholeheartedly recommend you to try it, if you haven't done so already.

 Remember: _be the steamroller, not the road._